-In order to ensure that your free trials and sample peeks of upgraded service are sustainable for your organization, it needs to be calculated as part of your cost of customer acquisition (CoCA), and remain lower than your average customer lifetime value (LTV) to ensure your company stays afloat.
+In order to ensure that your free trials and sample peeks of upgraded service are sustainable for your organization, it needs to be calculated as part of your cost of customer acquisition (CAC), and remain lower than your average customer lifetime value (LTV) to ensure your company stays afloat.
 Here are several reasons why giving things away will boost your brand’s reach:

 1. Reward Your Loyal Customers

 Every company has a small segment of customers who are unusually loyal.
 Rewarding your most-engaged and satisfied customers with a trial upgrade might not only result in an upsell, but it could also decrease the chances they’ll churn and generate more word-of-mouth recommendations.

 Rewarding the most-engaged and loyal segment of your customer base is nothing new, and marketing blogger Mike Essex highlights the fact that supermarkets have been using this tactic with club cards for at least a decade.

 Your current customers who have a particularly low satisfaction or engagement rate with your product are another excellent segment to target with free offers.
 Providing an extension of their service, discount or sneak peek at a new feature could potentially turn their opinion of your brand around, and move them from being a detractor to a promoter.